ipang-dwi/xfont/README.md

 # xfont
 My collection fonts for terminal and IDE, that best suit for programming.
-Actually I was used gedit, vscode and sublime - www.firstplato.com
+Actually I was used gedit, vscode and sublime code editor - www.firstplato.com

 Just download or clone this repo, and just copy the font to the in /home/user/.fonts folder